Cheng Beng – the Festival of the Tombs

 For the convenience of customers, browsing time has been reduced thanks to full colour catalogues of paper items from China.
 All a customer needs to do is sit down, browse and indicate the items to be purchased.

 The choice of items that are available every year is in some ways dependent on current trends.
-The appearance of high tech gadgets and DVD movies for example, are a recent phenomenom.
-The latter are not terribly popular with older folk, as they worry that the departed relative may not know how to operate such items.
+The appearance of high tech gadgets and DVD movies, for example, is a recent phenomenon.
+The latter is not terribly popular with older folk, as they worry that the departed relative may not know how to operate such items.

-The one item which hasn't changed much over the years are the hell bank notes, which are must-buy items along with other paper products.
+The one item which has not changed much over the years is the hell banknotes, which are must-buy items along with other paper products.